matyas-igor/blocks-api/README.md

-# blocks-api
+# 🤖 Blocks Explorer

-Simple GraphQL API for blocks from Bitcoin's blockchain
+Simple Apollo's GraphQL API for blocks from Bitcoin's blockchain.

+- Built with Apollo and REST Data Sources